Labelled well-quasi-order for permutation classes: Grid Classes

 Despite this example, geometric grid classes and monotone grid classes coincide in many cases of interest.
-By combining Murphy and Vatter's Theorem~\ref{thm-mono-grid-wqo} with Albert, Atkinson, Bouvel, Ru\v{s}kuc, and Vatter~{\cite[Theorems~3.2 and 6.1]{albert:geometric-grid-:}, one can establish the following characterization of these classes.
+By combining Murphy and Vatter's Theorem~\ref{thm-mono-grid-wqo} with results of Albert, Atkinson, Bouvel, Ru\v{s}kuc, and Vatter~{\cite[Theorems~3.2 and 6.1]{albert:geometric-grid-:}, one can establish the following characterisation of these classes.

 \begin{theorem} For a $\zpm$ matrix $M$, we have

 if and only if the cell graph of $M$ is a forest. \end{theorem}